 Investing is expensive, difficult, and time-consuming, right?
-Stash Invest aims to break these perceptions so you can invest with small amounts of money.
+Stash aims to break these perceptions so you can invest with small amounts of money.

 Investing is one of the best ways to earn passive income.
 Micro-investing apps make it possible to invest with $5 or less.
 These apps make it easy to start investing if you can’t afford to buy full shares of stocks and exchange-traded funds (ETFs) from another broker.

 Although only investing a few dollars at a time may seem insignificant, consistent investing can help you build a small nest egg.

-Stash Invest is one of the more popular investing apps for beginners.
+Stash is one of the more popular investing apps for beginners.
 One reason why is that you can buy partial (fractional) shares of individual stocks and ETFs with as little as:

 New investors may like the Stash Learn educational library to learn basic investing concepts.
 Many people never invest because they don’t learn how.

 Besides teaching investing basics, the app also provides investment recommendations that can fit your investment goals.

-Other features that make Stash Invest different than other brokerages include:
+Other features that make Stash different than other brokerages include:

 - Online debit account